These Broccoli and Cheese Baked Potatoes start with crispy baked potatoes that we stuff to the brim with a creamy, cheesy, broccoli-spiked sauce.

 Instructions

-• CHEESE SAUCE: Heat a medium-sized pot on medium-low heat; add the butter.
-Once melted, sprinkle the flour on top and all the seasonings (1/2 tsp each paprika, garlic powder, ground mustard, 1/8 tsp cayenne pepper, plus 1 tsp fine sea salt).
-Whisk continuously for 1-2 minutes or until very fragrant smelling--don't brown or burn the flour here, but we want to toast the spices for more flavor!
+• Heat a medium pot on medium-low heat, add the butter.
+Once melted, sprinkle the flour, paprika, garlic powder, ground mustard, cayenne pepper, and salt on top.
+Whisk continuously for 1โ€“2 minutes or until very fragrant smelling.
+Be careful not to brown or burn the flour here.

-• ADD CHEESE AND BROCCOLI: Off heat, gently stir in the shredded cheese a small handful at a time, making sure it's fully melted in the sauce before adding more.
-Once all the cheese is melted in the sauce, stir in the finely diced broccoli.
-Stir through and give the sauce a taste test--adjust seasoning to personal preference.
+• Off heat, gently stir in the shredded cheese a small handful at a time, making sure it's fully melted in the sauce before adding more.
+Once all the cheese is incorporated, stir in the finely diced broccoli.
+Stir through and give the sauce a taste testโ€”adjust seasoning to personal preference.

 Video